ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-events.md

 Timers is written in lua.
 Instead of converting it to Typescript, we use the file `timers.d.ts` to describe to Typescript how Timers is structured, allowing us to use the Timers library as is.
 :::

-Going back to `GameMode.ts`, the file includes a couple Timers example.
+Going back to `GameMode.ts`, the file includes a couple of Timers examples.
 In both of them, the execution is simple.
 Let's inspect one of them:

 ```ts
 // Automatically skip setup in tools